cuemacro/findatapy/README.md

 # Coding log

+* 30 Sep 2020
+    * Fix crypto downloaders (added tickers, fields etc. to CSV files)
+* 24 Sep 2020
+    * Refactoring of Calculations
 * 13 Sep 2020
-    * Removed multiprocessing_on_dill as dependency
+    * Removed multiprocessing_on_dill as dependency, which is no longer being used
 * 10 Sep 2020
-    * Adding Eikon as a market data source
+    * Adding Eikon as a market data source (daily, intraday and tick market data)
 * 25 Aug 2020
     * Fixes for newer Pandas eg. 1.0.5
     * Fixes for ALFRED downloading of economic data